MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/run-ad-campaigns-using-windows-store-services.md

 Before you start writing code to call the Windows Store promotions API, make sure that you have completed the following prerequisites.

+* Before you can successfully create and start an ad campaign using this API, you must first [create one paid ad campaign using the **Promote your app** page in the Dev Center dashboard](../publish/create-an-ad-campaign-for-your-app.md), and you must add at least one payment instrument on this page.
+After you do this, you will be able to successfully create billable delivery lines for ad campaigns using this API.
+Delivery lines for ad campaigns you create using this API will automatically bill the default payment instrument chosen on the **Promote your app** page in the dashboard.

 * You (or your organization) must have an Azure AD directory and you must have [Global administrator](http://go.microsoft.com/fwlink/?LinkId=746654) permission for the directory.
 If you already use Office 365 or other business services from Microsoft, you already have Azure AD directory.
 Otherwise, you can [create a new Azure AD in Dev Center](https://msdn.microsoft.com/windows/uwp/publish/manage-account-users) for no additional charge.

 * You must associate an Azure AD application with your Dev Center account, retrieve the tenant ID and client ID for the application and generate a key.
 The Azure AD application represents the app or service from which you want to call the Windows Store promotions API.
 You need the tenant ID, client ID and key to obtain an Azure AD access token that you pass to the API.